 - Close-toed slip-on flats with socks I don’t mind getting dirty

 - Extra sweater, lightweight, cashmere, within reach but packed.

 - A scarf.

-- This outfit morphs if I have to wear something heavy or bulky, like boots, to limit my packing.
+- This outfit morphs if I have to wear something heavy or bulky, like boots or a winter coat, to limit my packing.

 - I suggest printing out a piece of paper with name address and contact information, plus the words “reward if found” for every piece of luggage and thing of value.